Key takeaways

 What is the risk of rolling over your current loan?

-By rolling over your current loan you are increasing the balance that you owe, as this balance increases you are more susceptible to owing more on your loan than your car is actually worth, also known as being upside-down on your loan.
+By rolling over your current loan, you increase the amount you owe.
+As this balance increases, you are more susceptible to owing more on your loan than your car is actually worth, also known as being upside-down on your loan.
 On top of this, your monthly cost will likely increase as you will be paying for more than just your new vehicle.

 Alternatives to rolling over your car loan

-Before agreeing to roll over your car loan, it is first wise to consider other options.
+Before agreeing to roll over your car loan, consider other options.
 Here are some alternatives to keep your financial health in a more positive spot.

-• Pay off your current loan first.
-The best option to take is to pay off your current loan before signing off on a new vehicle.
-This will ensure that costs are not building off of one another and you will lower your risk of becoming upside-down.
+• Pay off your current loan first: The best option is to pay off your current loan before signing off on a new vehicle.
+This will ensure that costs are not building on one another and lower your risk of becoming upside-down.
 There are many ways to pay off your loan faster, like refinancing or removing unnecessary add-ons.

 How to avoid the need to roll over your car loan